FerretDB/FerretDB/website/docs/diff.md

    * database name cannot contain capital letters.
 5. For Tigris, FerretDB requires Tigris schema validation for `create` command: validator must be set as `$tigrisSchemaString`.
    The value must be a JSON string representing JSON schema in [Tigris format](https://docs.tigrisdata.com/overview/schema).
-6. For Tigris, if a field is represented as a number, any attempt to assign a string containing a number will pass as a number
-   (e.g. `"30"` for int32 field will be stored as `30`).

 If you encounter some other difference in behavior, please [join our community](https://github.com/FerretDB/FerretDB#community) to report a problem.